by Matthew Betts

 Over the next few months, we will look at each of Jude’s fellow Apostles.
 This week, I would like to reflect on Saint Paul – Apostle to the Gentiles (non-Jews).

-Saint Paul is the only Apostle who never met Jesus in person – and indeed, Paul begins his adult life as a persecutor of the new Christian faith, known then as Saul.
+Saint Paul is the only Apostle who never met Jesus in person – and indeed, Paul begins his adult life as a persecutor of the new Christian faith, and was known then as Saul.
 He took part in the stoning and martyrdom of Saint Stephen (the first martyr of Christianity).
 However, on his way to Damascus (now in Syria) where he planned to persecute more Christians, he experienced a vision of Jesus Christ:

 As he neared Damascus on his journey, suddenly a light from heaven flashed around him.